Board and Staff

 Edward McNierney, Groton, MA

-Ed is the Chief Technology Officer and Vice President of Engineering of the One Laptop per Child Foundation in Cambridge, MA.
-He is the Vice President of the Groton Conservation Trust.
-He has served as a Trustee of the Groton Public Library, chairman of that library’s Building Committee, a founding member of the Groton Trails Committee, and as chairman of the Groton Finance Committee.
-He is a member of the Massachusetts Audubon Council and a Corporate Trustee of The Trustees of Reservations.
+Ed is a former President of the Association's Board of Directors.
+He has had a varied technology career and recently served as the Chief Technology Officer of the One Laptop per Child Foundation.
+He's currently the Technical Director of the Global Learning XPRIZE at the XPRIZE Foundation.
+He has served as a Trustee of the Groton Public Library, chairman of that library's Building Committee, a founding member of the Groton Trails Committee, and as chairman of the Groton Finance Committee.
+He is currently a Trustee of the Groton Conservation Trust and the Newfound Lake Region Association.

 Robert Porter, Still River, MA